FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 1. A user visits TWGTL and wants to sign up and manage their ToDos.
 1. They click the "Sign Up" button on the homepage.
 1. This button takes them over to the OAuth server's login page.
-1. On this page, there is an button to "Login with Facebook" and the user clicks that.
+1. On this page, there is a button to "Login with Facebook" and the user clicks that.
 1. This button takes them over to Facebook's OAuth server.
 1. They log in to Facebook.
 1. Facebook presents the user with the permission grant screen.